 Its official name is Zürichsee, but it's known as the Zürisee in the local Züritüütsch dialect.
 By any name, Lake Zürich is a delightful place to spend a day, preferably aboard a lake steamer.

-The boats operate from early April through late October on a number of routes, with a handful of commuter boats running in winter.
+Boats of the, or , operate from early April through late October on a number of routes, with a handful of boats running in winter.
 Summer pleasure cruises include:

 Route 3730 in the Swiss Official Timetable runs from the main Zürich boat landing at Bürkliplatz to Rapperwil, with one boat a day continuing to Schmerikon at the far end of the lake.
 Total journey time is about two hours to Rapperswil or 3-1/4 hours to Schmerikon.